newtheatre/history-project/_shows/75_76/a_nations_tortured_soul.md

 ---

 Kristianin is one of the great unsung heroes of the Bolshevik Revolution.
-He was the firt artist to realise the comic potential of Marxist revolution and it is the theatre's eternal tragic loss that he died before completing his major work, a nin hour dramatisation of the Stalinist purges.
+He was the firt artist to realise the comic potential of Marxist revolution and it is the theatre's eternal tragic loss that he died before completing his major work, a nine hour dramatisation of the Stalinist purges.
 This, his first dramatic oeuvre shows the rise of a revolutionary movement against a backcloth of inate Fruedian imagery and constant preoccupation with the destiny of the human soul.
 He also had trouble spelling.